Taste the tradition:

 Since then, every year in June, the town hosts the festival and declares the beginning to the cherry harvesting season.
 Here, in the heart of the Orchard of Bulgaria, you can taste over 80 sorts of cherries ranging in sorts and flavors.
 Merchants are spread across the Kyustendil city garden with tables decked in fresh cherry fruit, decorations and ornaments hand-crafted from cherries, and homemade cherry goods.

 More than a food festival, this event involves the entire community.
 People from Kyustendil and surrounding villages create various new inventions from cherries and showcase them at the festival.
-For example, a couple of years ago, a local community center invented rocket fuel made entirely from cherry pits.
+For example, a couple of years ago, a local community centre invented rocket fuel made entirely from cherry pits.

 As in many other Bulgarian festivals, the Festival of Cherries holds a number of competitions, like one for the most beautiful table set-up and one for the juiciest cherry fruit.
 If you are a fan of the crimson fruit, this is an event you can’t miss!